 Lesbian, Gay, Bisexual, Transgender life in Amsterdam

-A fascinating tour given by a lively art historian taking you along hotspots of Amsterdams Gay and Lesbian history from the 1650s to these days.
+A fascinating tour given by a lively art historian along hotspots of Amsterdams Gay and Lesbian history from the 1650s to these days.

-Extraordinary and captivating stories from the period 1650-2017, told on the spot, expressing how Amsterdam residents and authorities viewed the gay scene and responded in each era of history.
+Extraordinary and captivating stories from the period 1650-2017, told on the spot, expressing how Amsterdam residents and authorities viewed the gay scene and responded.